-It is a matter of embracing a new paradigm of doing business under the banner of "responsible quality", which means implementing a quality management system that is integrated into all production and management processes in order to ensure all-round sustainability with respect to the environment and occupational health and safety.
+It is a matter of embracing a new paradigm of doing business under the banner of "responsible quality", which means implementing a quality management system that is advanced prevention tool which allows companies to take timely and effective decisions, resulting from of a careful evaluation of risks and opportunity and, therefore, possible consequences of their choices.

+integrated into all production and management processes in order to ensure all-round sustainability with respect to the environment and occupational health and safety.
 With this in mind, it is crucial for the organisation to equip itself with advanced analysis and prevention tools, such as those of Risk-Based Thinking, which enable it to make timely and effective decisions that are the result of a careful assessment of risks and opportunities and, therefore, of the possible consequences of its choices.
 The objective of the Risk-Based Thinking approach is to enable the achievement of expected results and to seize opportunities for improvement by eliminating or minimising undesirable or negative spill-over effects on operations, whether from within the organisation itself or from external parties or circumstances.